sendgrid/docs/source/API_Reference/Customer_Subuser_API/monitor_records.md

  {% parameter name Yes 'Existing monitor record name' 'The monitor record we are going to edit' %}
  {% parameter new_name No 'Must be unique to account.
 Can not be more than 255 characters' 'New monitor record name' %}
  {% parameter new_email No 'Must be in email format' 'The new email destination to send the email sample to' %}
- {% parameter new_frequency No 'Must be an integer greater than 0' 'The new intervals of emails between samples' %}
+ {% parameter new_frequency No 'Unsigned integer' 'The new intervals of emails between samples' %}
 {% endparameters %}

 {% apiexample edit POST https://api.sendgrid.com/apiv2/customer.monitor api_user=your_sendgrid_username&api_key=your_sendgrid_password&task=edit&name=myMonitor&new_name=updatedMonitor&new_email=example@example.com&new_frequency=100 %}